ojullien/symfony4-build/README.md

 **Firefox strict content security policy will block the debug javascript!**

 **Symfony do not inject debug bar when using direct response.
-Use twig!**
+Uses twig!**

 ## Requêtes et réponses en Symfony